Jujure/juju.re/jujure/content/writeups/fcsc_2022/diplodocus.md

 However the only columns check is in case 0 where it simply checks that there is an even number of point per column.

-Nothing forbid us to put 12 points on the first and last column, which validates all our constraints
+Nothing forbids us to put 12 points on the first and last column, which validates all our constraints.

 ```
 |X| | | | | | | | | | |X|